solo-io/gloo-gateway-use-cases/multitenant/README.md

 ...snip...
 ```

-* Now add back the `app-1` VS and note that the default route does not restart sending traffic to `app-1`; it insteads goes to `app-2` (because that is now the "older" route).
+* Now add back the `app-1` VS and note that the default route does not restart sending traffic to `app-1`; it insteads goes to `app-2` (because that is now the "older" of the two routes).

 ```sh
 kubectl apply -f ./multitenant/istio/02-app1-vs.yaml